1ncontinentia/Incon-Undercover/README.md

 For the sake of this explanation, we'll separate behaviours into two categories: suspicious and weird.

 * Any suspicious behvaviour will make enemies see the unit as hostile automatically.
 Two minor suspicious behaviours seen at once (being both armed and trespassing) or one major one (shooting / killing an enemy) will compromise the unit.
 * Weird behaviour will not make enemies see the unit as hostile instantly, but each additional weird behaviour will increase the radius and likelihood of nearby enemies who could blow the units cover.
 Weird behaviour in proximity to enemies may cause some to take interest.
-If they are not dealt with quickly, they will compromise the unit.
+If they are not dealt with quickly, they may compromise the unit.
 Units will remain suspicious as long as there are enemies who have reasonably fresh target knowledge of the unit, even if not doing anything suspicious anymore.
 The default detection radius can be configured in the UCR_setup file but this radius will expand and contract according to the unit's speed, behaviour, vehicle, as well as environmental factors like moon intensity, overcast and fog.

 If the unit is compromised, the unit must kill all enemies who know about them before they spread the units identity across the AO.
 After that, the unit becomes fully compromised and must change his disguise (clothes and either goggles / headgear) to go undercover again.